deathbybandaid/fHDHR_XUMO/README.md

 Important Note for this Variant:

 XUMO EPG data requires countless API calls.
 Using XUMO for EPG is not the default EPG Method for this reason.

+# !!NOTICE!!

+To reduce code duplication between variants, I am moving to a plugin system.
+The normal variant repos will stay active during the transition.